 Middle/Junior High and High Schools.
 In middle/junior high and high schools, all food sold on school campuses outside the reimbursable school meal programs, should meet the nutrition standards as set forth in the California Education Code and the HHFKA.
 This includes those individual items sold through a la carte [snack] lines, student stores, or fundraising activities.

-Food or beverages that do not meet nutrition standards set forth in the Ed Code may be sold by pupils on school grounds only if sales occur 30 minutes after the end of the school day or, on some occasions involving celebrations (non-sale items; see below).
+Food or beverages that do not meet nutrition standards set forth in the Ed Code may be sold on school grounds only if sales occur 30 minutes after the latest dismissal time on that campus.